sensebox/sensebox.github.io/README.md

 Most of the articles and press releases are written with [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 HTML can be used if needed, e.g. for linking to external pages or for embedding images.

-### Adding blog entries
+### Adding press reports

-Add the blog text as a markdown file in the format `2015-01-01-topic.md` in the `_news` folder.
+Add the press report as a markdown file in the `_awards` and `_awards_en` folder.
 Follow the same schema as existing files.

-### Adding press reports
+### Adding awards

-Add the biography as a markdown file in the format `2015-01-01-topic.md` in the `_press` folder.
+Add the award as a markdown file in the format `2015-01-01-topic.md` in the `_press` folder.
 Follow the same schema as existing files.

 ### Adding team members biographies